irmen/cx16shell/README.md

 You can use tab for filename completion (case-sensitive).

-### X16Edit text editor support (vi/ed command)

-Either have X16Edit ROM edition present in ROM, or have the Hi-Ram version on disk as 'X16EDIT-6000' on the sdcard.
-See [their github](https://github.com/stefan-b-jakobsson/x16-edit) for details on how to do this.

 ## External commands

 The shell can launch 'external commands' much like a Unix shell runs programs from disk.